Claim: A list cites instances proving voter fraud in the 2012 U.S. presidential election.

 As the web site of that county's elections board explains: "Turnout percentages will show over 100% due to a two page ballot.
 The tabulation system (GEMS) provides voter turnout as equal to the total cards cast in the election divided by the number of registered voters.
 Also note that some voters chose not to return by mail the second card."

-The National SEAL Museum, a polling location in St. Lucie County, FL had a 158% voter turnout.
+The National SEAL Museum, a polling location in

 Palm Beach County, FL had a 141% voter turnout.